Mainframe-Renewal-Project/sear-docs/interfaces/python/user.md

 ### Creating a new RACF user

-The sample below creates a user called "ESWIFT" with the base name of "ELIJAH SWIFT", a UID of 24, and the home directory set to "/home/ESWIFT".
+The sample below creates a user called `ESWIFT` with the base name of `ELIJAH SWIFT`, a UID of 24, and the home directory set to `/home/ESWIFT`.

 ```python